Diaspore Unveiled: The Chameleon Gemstone's Mystique and Allure

 Market and Availability

 The market for diaspore gems is as exclusive as the gemstone itself, with Turkish diaspore leading the way in desirability and value.
 Gem-quality diaspore is exceptionally rare, and the limited supply of faceted stones with strong colour change makes them highly sought after by collectors and jewelry designers alike.
 High-quality gems like Zultanite or Csarite are pricey, with Zultanite retailing from $500 to $10,000 per carat.
 The price of diaspore can vary widely, influenced by factors such as clarity, colour intensity, cut, and carat weight.
-Stones that display the best colour change and are eye clean command the highest diaspore price, especially when set in custom rings or elegant earrings.
+Stones that display the best colour change and are eye-clean command the highest price for diaspore, especially when set in custom rings or elegant earrings.
+For example, in a notable jewelry set, two-thirds of its total value was attributed to the Sultan's Shield gemstone, highlighting the premium placed on exceptional diaspore gems.

 As interest in unique and exotic gemstones grows, diaspore jewelry is becoming increasingly popular.
 Discerning buyers are drawn to the beauty and individuality of diaspore rings, earrings, and other pieces, appreciating the gemstone’s ability to transform under different lighting conditions.
 The demand for faceted diaspore, particularly from Turkish sources, continues to rise, making high-quality stones even more valuable.